real-yfprojects/sphinx-polyversion/ROADMAP.md

   - [ ] Helpers for dynamic build paths
   - [ ] Helper for custom build command
   - [ ] Helpers for custom subclasses
+- [ ] Extend API for conf.py with qualitiy of life improvements

 # 1.0.0-alpha1